AverageHoarder/lyrict/README.md

 **When called with -m import**<br>
 **Import Mode (requires mutagen):**<br>
 This does everything that Test Mode does and then uses mutagen to embed external .lrc and .txt files to audio tags.
-Currently this mode is ridid and only supports embedding the vorbis tags LYRICS and UNSYNCEDLYRICS to flac files and the id3 frames SYLT and USLT to mp3 files.
+Currently this mode is rigid and only supports embedding the vorbis tags LYRICS and UNSYNCEDLYRICS to flac files and the id3 frames SYLT and USLT to mp3 files.
 When -o, --overwrite is specified, existing embedded lyrics are purged and then written anew.
 When --delete is specified, the script will delete only those .lrc and .txt files that were embedded into an audio file.
---standardize will change the timestamp formatting of the LYRICS tag to `[00:00.000]TEXT` (target formatting can be changed as described in the "How to tweak behavior" section.
+--standardize will fix and standardize the timestamps of the lyrics depending on their source formatting.
+Both at the start of the line `[mm:ss.xxx]normal lyrics line` and within a line `[mm:ss.xxx]words<mm:ss.xxx> synced<mm:ss.xxx> line`.
+It will also remove whitespace following a closing bracket `] `.
 **BEWARE**: SYLT frames are very strict concerning the formatting.
-Lines in .lrc files that do not match `[00:00.00] TEXT`, `[0:00.000]TEXT` or a mix of both cannot be stored in the SYLT frame and **will be lost**.
+Lines in .lrc files that do not start with a timestamp (or multiple for repeated lines) are not stored in the SYLT frame and **will be lost**.
+With `-l` or `-ll`, such omitted lines will be logged with the line number and the file path.
+So DO check the logs before using `--delete` as that would result in permanently losing the information that cannot be embedded to the SYLT frame of mp3s.
+These limitations only apply when embedding .lrc files into the SYLT frame of .mp3 files.

 **When called with -m export**<br>
 **Export Mode (requires mutagen):**<br>